How to Install Codex CLI on Ubuntu 26.04, 24.04 and 22.04

 Resume Sessions and Apply Diffs

-Resume a previous session, fork the latest session, or apply the latest Codex-generated diff to your working tree:
+Resume a previous session, fork the latest session, or apply a Codex task diff to your working tree:

 codex resume